Profile pages of 30NOW Facilitators and Speakers

 Origin: Zen, also known as Chan, originated in China and was later brought to Japan.
 It is a Mahayana Buddhist tradition that also found its way to other parts of East Asia.

-Meaning: Zen stands for “meditation” in Chinese.
+Meaning: Zen means "meditation" in Chinese.
 It emphasizes direct experience and intuitive insights into the nature of existence, beyond concepts and dualities.

-Meditation practice: Zen meditation, known as “zazen,” is often practiced in sitting meditation (sitting on a cushion) or in movement meditation, such as “kinhin” (walking meditation).
-In zazen, the practitioner usually focuses on breathing and observes thoughts and feelings without clinging to or fighting them.
+Meditation Practice: Zen meditation, known as "zazen," is often practiced in sitting meditation (sitting on a cushion) or in moving meditation, such as "kinhin" (walking meditation).
+In zazen, the practitioner usually concentrates on the breath and observes thoughts and feelings without holding on to or fighting them.

 The substantive line that we at 30NOW Following is a contemporary approach to Buddhist meditation.
 Central is the practice of mindfulness or attention: an acknowledging awareness of physical and mental experiences.
 Although there are differences in styles and content of the meditations offered, they all align with the principle of mindfulness.
 Meditations are also offered that can develop other qualities such as calmness, kindness and compassion.